Do you want to create a secure form in WordPress?

 WPForms comes with a Form Locker addon that lets you enable various form permissions and access control rules.

-With form locker you can:
+With form locker, you can:

 - Limit one entry per person – if you want to avoid duplicate submissions, then you will love this option.
 This is very useful for scholarship applications, giveaways, etc.

 - Restrict Forms to Members Only – you can restrict your forms to logged-in users of your WordPress site.
-This is great for membership sites or businesses who want to restrict support to paid customers only.
+This is great for membership sites or businesses that want to restrict support to paid customers only.

 You can access the Form Locker settings inside the Form Builder Settings panel:

-For a detailed step by step tutorial, please see our guide on how to password protect WordPress forms.
+For a detailed step-by-step tutorial, please see our guide on how to password-protect WordPress forms.

 Keeping Your WordPress Site Secure